 Here are some tips for effective use of transitions and effects:

 - Less is often more when it comes to transitions.
-Utilize them with purpose, to either enhance the storytelling or to convey a specific mood or tone.
+Utilize them with purpose, to enhance the storytelling or convey a specific mood or tone.

 - Choose transitions that fit the context and genre of your video.
 Many video editing software programs come with preset transitions that can be subtly used to ensure seamless storytelling.